jfchen/Spark-SQL-Twitter-Analyzer/README.md

         ORDER BY total_count DESC
         LIMIT 15

 This package has 5 Twitter queries implemented in Scala (and can be built into a standalone app which you can run via the spark-submit program).
-Below is the output from running this app, on a 16 million Twitter dataset:
+Below is the output from running this app, on a 16 million tweets dataset:

 Q1 ------ Total count by languages Lang, count(*) ---
 [ArrayBuffer(en),5777222]